-On the other technological extreme, the use of active (i.e., externally-powered) sensors and actuators allows for more sophisticated control laws, nonlocal measurement feedback, real-time adaptation, and higher control authority.
-In choosing a feedback technology (e.g., active vs passive) for a given application, the increased financial and logistical demands associated with active systems must be justified by a tangible improvement in the performance they achieve relative to passive systems.
-In order to make this justification convincing, the feedback law designed for each candidate technology should be optimized to render the best performance achievable, constrained to that particular technology's physical limitations.
-The optimal feedback laws for active and passive technologies, when respectively optimized, may turn out to be rather dissimilar.
+Active (i.e., externally-powered) sensors and actuators allow for more sophisticated control laws, nonlocal measurement feedback, real-time adaptation, and higher control authority.
+In choosing a feedback technology (e.g., active vs passive) for an application, the increased financial and logistical demands associated with active systems must be justified by a tangible improvement in the performance objective they achieve relative to passive systems.
+For this justification to be convincing, the feedback law designed for each candidate technology should be optimized to render the best performance achievable, constrained to that particular technology's physical limitations.
+Feedback laws for active and passive technologies, when respectively optimized, may turn out to be rather dissimilar.